Lower Costs, Vibe

-Author Sondra Thiederman defines unconscious bias (also known as hidden bias or implicit bias) as, “an inflexible, positive, or negative, often unconscious belief about a particular group of people.”
+Sondra Thiederman defines unconscious bias (also known as hidden bias or implicit bias) as “an inflexible, positive, or negative, often unconscious belief about a particular group of people.”
 Biases in the workplace create obstacles to effective interpersonal communication within work teams and destroy the team’s ability to develop creative and innovative ideas.
-In the SHRM article, Impact of Unconscious Bias on Diversity and Inclusion, Howard J. Ross of Cook Ross Inc. states that “our knowledge of unconscious bias makes things clear by limiting patterns of unconscious behavior that are not restricted to members of any one group.”
+In the SHRM article, Impact of Unconscious Bias on Diversity and Inclusion, Howard J. Ross of Cook Ross Inc. states that “our knowledge of unconscious bias makes things clear by limiting unconscious behavior patterns that are not restricted to members of any one group.”

 As individuals, Ross suggests we manage biases by telling ourselves the truth about our quick judgments and assessments of people and situations, plus holding one another accountable for biased thoughts, actions and behaviors.
 Within organizations, leaders must establish inclusion as a core value.
 This can be a first step in developing cultural norms that encourage safe team environments and open communication channels that allow diverse people to feel safe, speak up, be heard, be authentic and feel valued.

-It’s not enough to simply include people at the table, but to amplify everyone’s voices, clear barriers... and appreciate each other for our unique backgrounds.
+It’s not enough to include people at the table but to amplify everyone’s voices, clear barriers and appreciate each other for our unique backgrounds.

 — Rebekah Bastian, Vice President of Culture and Community, Zillow Group